1. Which is best, air-source or ground-source?

 12. Is a vertical borehole better than a horizontal pipe trench system?

 The heat from either if these systems is mostly stored solar heat in the material of earth near the surface.
-Either system will produce similar results, and the warmer the fluid in the pipes, the better performance we achieve.
+Either system will produce similar results, and the warmer (or ‘less-cold’) the fluid in the pipes, the better performance we achieve.
 Choice of type is usually a matter of cost and practicality. e.g. if land is available a similar-performance horizontal trench system will usually be cheaper to install than a borehole.
 Since excavator costs are generally a fraction of the cost of borehole drilling, it should be cost-effective to size trenches well (large), and make them deep.
-Large deep trenches can often out perform boreholes.
+Large deep trenches can sometimes out perform boreholes.

 If summer cooling is required, then the borehole may prove to be a better option.
 Free-cooling or passive cooling is likely to be far better from a borehole.

 The more the better, but this strategy could be un-economic.
 The average garden is often too small to get efficient heat output from a horizontal trench.
 However, as houses become better-insulated, then ground collectors don’t need to be so big.
 Do not underestimate the upheaval of digging trenches, but when the grass and plants have grown back it will all seem worthwhile.
 This component of the system should last well over 50 years, so extra pipe loops should eventually pay for themselves since the efficiency of the system will be better.
 Ground conditions will also have an effect on performance.
 For example, wet conditions assist the heat transfer process.
 Dry, sandy ground is inferior, so would require far more pipe-work and a larger area.